Giants vs. Orioles Player Props Betting Odds

 Mountcastle Stats

-- Ryan Mountcastle has put up 53 hits with 12 doubles, a triple, 11 home runs and 11 walks.
-He has driven in 38 runs with two stolen bases.
+- Ryan Mountcastle has 54 hits with 12 doubles, a triple, 11 home runs, 11 walks and 38 RBI.
+He's also stolen two bases.

 Mountcastle Recent Games